isaacbernat/presentations/optimise/final.md

 <embed style="margin-left:-2rem" src="plots/plot_eta7.html" width="110%" height="100%"></embed>

 ???
 These are the estimated times to compute N=2^20 for Python3 (blue) and PyPy (red) - we'll cover C++ later.
 Python went 100k years (v0) to under 200 years (v7).
-That's a total 500x speedup.
+That's a total **500x speedup**.
 Not bad right?

-But, just running v0 with PyPy instead of Python3 we already get a 10x speedup "for free".
-Still far from the 500x we achieved, but there is some "magic" going on in v3 that makes PyPy plot disappear.
+But, just running v0 with PyPy instead of Python3 we already get a **10x speedup "for free"**.
+Still far from the 500x we achieved, but we have not changed a single line of code.
+This is because the compiler does optimisations without us having to tell.
+There is more **"magic" going on in v3** that makes PyPy bar "disappear" from the plot.
 Let's focus on that.

 ---
 <embed style="margin-left:-2rem" src="plots/plot_speedup7.html" width="110%" height="100%"></embed>

 ???
-Here instead of total time we have speedup compared to previous version.
-We see v3 (shortcircuit evaluation) has a huge impact >110x for PyPy, which dwarves the already nice 2.5x Python3 speedup.
+Here instead of total time we have **speedup compared to previous version**.
+We see v3 (**shortcircuit evaluation) has a huge impact >110x** for PyPy, which dwarves the already nice **2.5x Python3** speedup.
 So much we need to **zoom in (to 6x)** to actually see it.
 Why the big difference?
 Well, because compilers are quite clever at optimising code and can take a bigger advantage of small changes like this.

-That's also why v2 (vs v1, change exponentiation to multiplication) and v6 (vs v5, puting the code inside a function) are big gains for CPython but make PyPy be even slower.
-The compilers were already doing similar optimisations and we just got in their way!
+That's also why v2 (vs v1, change **exponentiation to multiplication**) and v6 (vs v5, **putting the code inside a function**) are big gains for CPython but make PyPy be even slower.
+The compilers were already doing similar optimisations and **we just got in their way!**

 ---